aldettinger/camel-quarkus-workshop/README.md

  * JDK 11 installed
  * Maven >= 3.6.3 advised, possibly with JAVA_HOME configured appropriately
  * A favorite HTTP client like curl
- * Docker >= 1.13.1 installed (if docker is missing, that's no big deal, you may only miss part-3 and part-7)
+ * Docker >= 1.13.1 installed (if docker is missing, that's no big deal, you may only miss part-7, and some concepts of part-5)

 Let's check whether some prerequisites are already installed on your machine, for instance like below: